 Currently there are approximately three to five hundred thousand individuals living in the Czech Republic who suffer from serious psychiatric illnesses and, as suggested by 2011 WHO study, almost one-third of the entire population has suffered some type of mental illness at least once during their life.
 The number of individuals who seek professional help continues to grow (it is up by 60 % since 2000).
 Mental and behavioural disorders are the second most common reason for the payment of disability pension in the Czech Republic (the most common reason in the case of third-degree disability).
 A psychiatric diagnosis excludes a patient from normal life in society for the rest of the patient's life.
 Disintegrated social ties, combined with poverty, may lead up to homelessness (25-40% of the homeless population suffer from some type of mental illness).
 Despite the fact that psychiatric care is provided by 30 departments of psychiatric hospitals, the size of the network is insufficient.
 In late 2012, care was provided in 18 psychiatric hospitals for adults with 8,847 beds (with 188 beds for paediatric patients) and 3 hospitals only for paediatric patients with 250 beds.
-Since 1990, the number of beds in psychiatric hospital has fallen by less than 30%.
-Compared to 2011, the number of beds in psychiatric hospitals decreased by 157; however, emergency, ambulatory and community care capacities have not been adequately increased.
+Since 1990, the number of beds in psychiatric hospitals decreased by 157; however, emergency, ambulatory and community care capacities have not been adequately increased.